FrankGaughan/newspapers/EveningStar3Burgess.md

 "Perhaps he's right," whimpered Danny to himself, "but while there's life there's hope.
 He hasn't got me yet."

-Then for the first time he noticed something which he had been too frightened to noticed before.
+Then for the first time he noticed something which he had been too frightened to notice before.
 It was a little ridge of earth and it was soft as if recently pushed up from beneath.
 It took Danny just about one teeny weeny second to jump up on top of it and begin to dig, and as he dug all fear of Old Man Coyote left him.
 He actually chuckled himself.
 He had found a way to escape.